anvaka/w-gl/README.md

 # w-gl

-A simple renderer for 2d.
+A simple renderer.
 I use this project to learn more about WebGL apps architecture.

-It was mostly inspired by [WebGL Insights](http://www.webglinsights.com/) book, and ~~is not really meant to be a reusable library~~ I use it for most of my 2d webgl rendering.
+It was mostly inspired by [WebGL Insights](http://www.webglinsights.com/) book, and ~~is not really meant to be a reusable library~~ I use it for most of my 2D and 3D webgl rendering.
 I should probably document this more.

 You can find its application in these repositories: